 Sheboygan, Wis.

-The soon-to-be-retired Edgewater Generating Facility operated for almost a century on coal.
+The Edgewater Generating Facility has operated for almost a century on coal.
 Now we are redeveloping a portion of the property as a 99-MW battery energy storage system, which will diversify and complement our generation portfolio.

 Perry, Iowa